Table of Contents

 Instructions

-• In a large bowl sift together the powdered sugar, cocoa powder and salt.
+• In a large bowl, sift the powdered sugar, cocoa powder, and salt.

 • Stir the egg whites and vanilla extract into the dry ingredients.
 It will get sticky like glue.